 When DVR became aware of the situation, the State Rehabilitation Council was advised and offered feedback and support for the implementation of an Order of Selection for Category 3 via their regularly scheduled executive committee and full group meetings.
 Additionally, in December 2015 two phone calls were held with RSA to apprise them of the situation.

-In 2014 and 2015, DVR spent approximately $567,000 and $690,000 respectively on individuals with disabilities who were in Category 3.
-By instituting an Order of Selection for Category 3, DVR believes that it will achieve the cost savings that will allow it to keep serving Categories 1 and 2.
-Individuals who have the fewest barriers to employment may be served through referrals to other services provided by Maine’s workforce development system.
+Following the submission of the 2020 WIOA State Plan, DVR was notified by RSA of an error in the definition of Order of Selection Category 2.
+To correct this error with the least impact to clients, DVR consulted with RSA, the SRC and stakeholders and changed its rules to add Order of Selection Category 4 in 2021 – “All other eligible individuals”.
+In accordance with Maine DVR’s State Plan and policy guidance, this Priority Category also remains closed.

+At the time of these modifications, DVR’s fiscal situation has improved enough to allow for opening of the two closed OOS Categories – however, the dire shortage of staff during the COVID -19 pandemic has made opening the waitlist at this time irresponsible as DVR needs to have the human resources to be able to provide high quality services.
+DVR continues to work closely with the State Rehabilitation Council and with its fiscal and quality assurance units to determine when stability of human resources has been reached such that the waitlist can be eliminated and OOS Categories 3 and 4 reopened.

-At the time of this plan, DVR fiscal and human resources continue to merit a waitlist for Category 3.
-DVR regularly reviews the waitlist status and is actively exploring opportunities to ensure that individuals who are found eligible in Category 3 have awareness and access to other resources in the community.
+DVR regularly reviews the waitlist status and is actively exploring opportunities to ensure that individuals who are found eligible in Categories 3 and 4 have awareness and access to other resources in the community.

 C. THE SERVICE AND OUTCOME GOALS

-Maine implemented an Order of Selection for Category 3 on January 18, 2016.
-The projected numbers of clients to be served under an IPE is 6000 in FFY 20 and FFY 21.
-The proposed case service budget is $7,400,000.
-The expected services provision by priority category is as follows:

-OOS Category 1 = 55% = $ 4,070,000
+Maine implemented an Order of Selection for Category 3 on January 18, 2016 and for Category 4 upon rule change and subsequent implementation in December 2021.
+The projected numbers of clients to be served under an IPE is 6000 in FFY 2022and FFY 2023.
+The proposed case service budget is $ 6, 000,000.
+The expected service provision by category is as follows: OOS Category 1 = 54%= $ 3,240,000

-OOS Category 2 = 44% = $ 3,256,000
+OOS Category 2 = 45 % = $ 2,700,000

-OOS Category 3 = 1% = $ 74,000 (this reflects those already in Category 3 at the time of the OOS implementation)
+OOS Category 3 = ≤ 1% = $ 60,000 (individuals found eligible prior to waitlist implementation)

-Maine DVR projects FFY 20 and FFY 21 closures goals to be approximately 1,000.
+Maine DVR projects that FFY 22 and FFY 23 closure goals will be 500 and 750 due to extended impact of the COVID-19 pandemic and ongoing waitlist – as well as focus on measurable skill gain and credential attainment to create opportunities for meaningful career pathways before VR exit. .

-OOS 1 - 55% = 550 Closures
+OOS 1 - 54% =Closures (270 FFY 22, 408 FFY 23)

-OOS 2 - 44% =440 Closures
+OOS 2 - 45% =Closures (225 FFY 22, 339 FFY 23)

-OOS 3 - 1% = 10 Closures
+OOS 3 - ≤1% = Closures ( 5 FFY 22, 3 FFY 23)

-Total: 1000 Closures
+00S 4 – n/a = 0 Closures

+Total: 500 – FFY 2022, 750 – FFY 2023

 D. TIME WITHIN WHICH THESE GOALS MAY BE ACHIEVED FOR INDIVIDUALS IN EACH PRIORITY CATEGORY WITHIN THE ORDER; AND

-Per FFY 2019 data, DVR estimates that it will take individuals in each OOS category the following time to reach their IPE goals
+Per FFY 20 21data, DVR estimates that it will take individuals in each OOS category the following time to reach their IPE goals

-OOS 1- 24 months (average)
+OOS 1- 27 months (average)